 Hemorrhoids are both painful and uncomfortable, but a medical professional can quickly and effectively treat them.
-If you’re experiencing the symptoms of hemorrhoids in Lower Manhattan, New York, contact Dr. Anthony Ng and the team at GI Health for professional hemorrhoid treatment.
+If you’re experiencing the symptoms of hemorrhoids in Lower Manhattan and Brooklyn, New York, contact Dr. Anthony Ng and the team at GI Health for professional hemorrhoid treatment.
 GI Health offers non-surgical treatment options for patients of all ages.

 A hemorrhoid is a swollen vein located near the anus or lower rectum.
 They can be either inside (on the anus or rectum) or outside (on the outside of the anus) of the body.